 - Add water just about covering them.

 - Now continuing with step 3 – after adding water in the pan, cover the pan with a lid and keep it on a stove top.
-Cook on low to medium flame till the suran becomes tender and gets cooked.
+Cook on low to medium heat till the suran becomes tender and gets cooked.

 - Do check at intervals.
 In case the water dries up and the suran pieces are not cooked, then add some more water.
 Cover and continue to cook.